Founded in 1874 and still thriving today

 Waterfront

 Chautauqua would not be Chautauqua without the lake.
-It's a popular place to walk along – as well as boat and swim – but the anchor is the park around the historic bell tower.
+It's a popular place to walk along, as well as boat and swim, and the anchor is the park around the historic bell tower.

 Historical Images

-Additional Notes: What it Means to American Culture
+Additional Notes: What Chautauqua Means to American Culture

 "Chautauqua is part of the American Imagination.
 It is one of those places that help define who we are and what we believe in.
 It has its own mythic force.
 "David McCullough, 1973